-In June and July 2014, we entered into an amended and restated employment agreement with Dr. Sawhney and employment agreements with Mr. Smith, Mr. Fortune and Mr. Ankerud.
+In June and July 2014, we entered into an amended and restated employment agreement with Dr. Sawhney and employment agreements with Mr. Fortune and Mr. Ankerud.
+We entered into an employment agreement with Dr. Talamo in January 2016 and Mr. Hurley in October 2016, when each joined the company.
 Each of these agreements provides that employment will continue until either we or the executive provides written notice of termination in accordance with the terms of the agreement.
 In addition, each of these agreements prohibits the executives from disclosing confidential information and competing with us during the term of their employment and for a specified time thereafter.

-Pursuant to their respective employment agreements, each of these executives is entitled to receive a minimum annual base salary as follows: Dr. Sawhney: \$500,000; Mr. Smith: \$325,000; Mr. Fortune: \$375,000; and Mr. Ankerud: \$330,000.
-On February 12, 2014, we granted to Dr. Sawhney 94,696 shares of restricted common stock, which grant is in lieu of payment of a portion of Dr. Sawhney's base salary for 2014.
+Pursuant to their respective employment agreements, each of these full-time executive officers is entitled to receive a minimum annual base salary as follows: Dr. Sawhney: \$500,000; Mr. Fortune: \$375,000; Mr. Hurley: \$335,000; Mr. Ankerud: \$330,000; and Dr. Talamo: \$300,000.
 On April 14, 2014, we granted to Dr. Sawhney 28,437 shares of restricted common stock, which grant is in lieu of payment of a portion of the base salary to which Dr. Sawhney was entitled for 2015.
 Due to an administrative error, we did not appropriately adjust Dr. Sawhney's 2015 base salary in our payroll system to reflect this reduction.
 As a result, we paid him his full base salary of \$522,500 in cash for 2015.
 Upon discovery of the error, and based on a recommendation from our compensation committee, Dr. Sawhney promptly repaid the full \$250,000 to us on April 1, 2016.

-In addition, each of these executives is eligible to receive an annual cash bonus, which is based on the achievement of individual and corporate performance objectives that are determined by our Compensation Committee following the end of each year, calculated as a percentage of the executive's annual base salary, and which will be determined by our board of directors, in its sole discretion.
-The target annual bonus, as a percentage of annual base salary, for each of these executives is as follows: Dr. Sawhney: 55%; Mr. Smith: 40%; Mr. Fortune: 40%; and Mr. Ankerud: 35%.
+In addition, each of these full-time executives is eligible to receive an annual cash bonus, which is based on the achievement of individual and corporate performance objectives that are determined by our Compensation Committee following the end of each year, calculated as a percentage of the executive's annual base salary, and which will be determined by our board of directors, in its sole discretion.
+The target annual bonus, as a percentage of annual base salary, for each of these executives is as follows: Dr. Sawhney: 55%; Mr. Fortune: 40%; Mr. Hurley 40%; Dr. Talamo 35%; and Mr. Ankerud: 35%.